 We eat a lot of pizza at my house.
 Probably too much pizza, but I’m really good at making this dough.
 Even my six year old can make this dough by himself.
 I know all of you are able to make this recipe.
 It’s easy and not scary.
 Some people don’t like to make doughs that have to rise, but trust me, this is simple.
 If you have a stand mixer, it’s even easier.
+This is truly a fool proof pizza dough recipe.

 We make pepperoni pizza most often because it’s easy and the kids like it.
 Sometimes we will get fancy and have sausage or bacon for toppings.
 There is the classic ham and pineapple.
 I wonder if people in Hawaii call it a Hawaiian pizza there?
 Is it just pizza?
 Or possibly it has nothing to do with Hawaii.
 Do you like ham and pineapple on your pizza?